jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/SlashNext-The-State-of-Phishing-Report-2023.md

 Finally, this report will dive into some of the most pervasive threats, including the shift to multi-channel phishing, sophisticated credential theft on email, and the massive increase in threats from trusted services.

 In this report, you’ll learn:
-* The top trends of 2023 in phishing and message-based attacks and what this likely means for the future
+- The top trends of 2023 in phishing and message-based attacks and what this likely means for the future
-* How the rise of malicious chatbots and generative AI has and will continue to change everything
+- How the rise of malicious chatbots and generative AI has and will continue to change everything
-* The move to mobile - Natural language attacks on mobile kick off a new multi-channel threat trend because hackers know you’re vulnerable and not protected
+- The move to mobile - Natural language attacks on mobile kick off a new multi-channel threat trend because hackers know you’re vulnerable and not protected
-* Trends and insights into the growing BEC threat landscape
+- Trends and insights into the growing BEC threat landscape
-* What’s required to stay protected in today’s threat landscape
+- What’s required to stay protected in today’s threat landscape

-## KEY FACTS
 ## BIG TRENDS FOR 2023
 The big story of 2023 is generative AI, which kicked off in late 2022 with the launch of OpenAI’s ChatGPT.
 From the halls of the United States Congress to deep in the Dark Web, the possibilities of generative AI are only limited by our imagination.